Unemployed? Update Your Skills/ Knowledge on the Internet

 - Learn simply for the purpose of self-actualization; to become more at peace with self by using broadening your knowledge horizons.

-Widespread unemployment in the U. S. is continuing to widen the potential pool of adult distance learning prospects.
-At the same time, employees are seeking education and training while facing the very real possibility of layoffs and financial down-sizing on the part of companies they work for.
+No matter what the unemployment statistics are saying, widespread unemployment in the U. S. is continuing to widen the potential pool of adult distance learning prospects.
+At the same time, employees are seeking education and training while facing the very real possibility of outsourcing (offshore), layoffs, and financial down-sizing on the part of companies they work for.
 Realizing they must accept more responsibility for their continued employment, and/or for their own career development, many workers are looking for ways to earn certifications and/or degrees, or they are seeking training from education providers offering minimal disruption of work and/or family life.
 For these and other reasons, the continued and widespread growing acceptance of online and distance education is being seen by more and more potential adult learners as a good way to enhance and/or broaden career opportunities.

 Because of drastic, hard-felt societal and economic changes and challenges, many adults are finding a need to turn to the Internet for furthering their education or for acquiring new skills or training.
 These adults are potential students who may have many basic questions about distance education or distance training, and they might need to get some answers before seriously considering distance education options.